Freelancer vs. In-House: What Is the Best Way to Hire Professionals?

 Freelance talent is plentiful and relatively inexpensive, especially compared to the costs of hiring a full-time employee.
 And you work with freelancers on a project-by-project basis, so you pay only for the help you need.

 Sometimes a marketing project calls for special expertise or experience – something necessary and non-negotiable.
-But in many cases, it can be impractical to onboard a full-time employee to cover a talent gap that could just as easily be fulfilled by a freelancer.
+But often, it can be impractical to onboard a full-time employee to cover a talent gap that could just as easily be fulfilled by a freelancer.

 In other words, hiring a freelancer for a project likely means having a seasoned expert on the job who feels personally invested in what they’re doing – a dream come true for any company or marketing team.